chainguard-dev/edu/content/chainguard/chainguard-images/reference/secrets-store-csi-driver-provider-gcp/image_specs.md

 images: []
 menu:
   docs:
-    parent: "secrets-store-csi-driver-provider-gcp"
+    parent: "Secrets-store-csi-driver-provider-gcp"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all available variants of the Chainguard **secrets-store-csi-driver-provider-gcp** Image.
+This page shows detailed information about all available variants of the Chainguard **Secrets-store-csi-driver-provider-gcp** Image.

 ## Variants Compared
 The **secrets-store-csi-driver-provider-gcp** Chainguard Image currently has 2 public variants: